2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 About 50% of the students majoring in philosophy and religious studies at the school are women while 50% are male.

-Hope College ranked #18 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the small city of Holland, Hope is a private not-for-profit school with a small student population.
+With a ranking of #18, Hope College did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
+Located in the small city of Holland, Hope is a private not-for-profit college with a small student population.

 About 56% of the students majoring in philosophy and religious studies at the school are women while 44% are male.